PVC Vent Pipe Systems for Fume Extraction, Ducting and Ventilation

 PVC Ventilation pipe and fittings are assembled using a solvent weld process,

-The joint set in a matter of minutes.
-It is recommended however that a couple of hours is allowed before trying
+The joint sets in a matter of minutes.
+It is recommended, however, that a couple of hours is allowed before trying

 to either move sections of assembled pipework or putting into service.

 The first time a PVC ventilation system is put into service there will be fumes

 within the system, which are a result of the solvent cement setting.
 These should be extracted to the outside.